Gradient boosting is one of the most powerful techniques for applied machine learning and as such is quickly becoming one of the most popular.

 It is interesting to note that the default shrinkage does match Friedman and that the tree depth is not set to stumps like the R package.
 A tree depth of 3 (if the created tree was symmetrical) will have 8 leaf nodes, matching the upper bound of the preferred number of terminal nodes in Friedman’s studies (alternately max_leaf_nodes can be set).

-In the scikit-learn user guide under the section titled “Gradient Tree Boosting” the authors comment that setting the maximum leaf nodes has a similar effect to setting the max depth to one minus the maximum leaf nodes, but results in worse performance.
+In the scikit-learn user guide under the section titled “Gradient Tree Boosting” the authors comment that setting the maximum leaf nodes has a similar effect to setting the max depth to the maximum leaf nodes minus one, but results in worse performance.

 We found that max_leaf_nodes=k gives comparable results to max_depth=k-1 but is significantly faster to train at the expense of a slightly higher training error.